gjones01/FIDE-Chess-Ratings/README.md

 ## Findings
 - Larger federations such as the USA, Russia and India have the highest populations of players.
 - There is an expected moderate negative correlation in the birth year of the player and the number of games played.
 - There is little to no correlation to ELO (level of play) and birth year, which may seem surprising at first.
-However, as chess has grown there is an nicreasing number of young players competing at very high levels.
+However, as chess has grown there is an increasing number of young players competing at very high levels.
 - There is an accutely moderate positive correlation to a player's ELO and the amount of games played.
+Thus, at this range of ELOs the more games played tends to show a larger ELO.

 ## Visualizations
 ### Correlation Heatmap